dentarg/auth0-blog/_posts/2016-11-25-how-to-stay-safe-while-shopping-online-for-cyber-monday.markdown

 ![Trusted Brands](https://thebrandthattimeforgot.files.wordpress.com/2013/10/brand-logos_various.png)
 _Source: https://thebrandthattimeforgot.files.wordpress.com_

-5. **Look out for Malware and Ad Scams**
+## 5. Look out for Malware and Ad Scams

-During this season, social network scams and malware are always on the increase.
+During this season, social network scams and malware are on the increase.
 Lots of fake deals exist on the internet.
 These fake deals, when clicked, directs you to fake sites and trick you to download in some cases, antivirus software or a software that can make you claim hot deals.
 In most cases, they are malware that can steal information from your computer when installed.

 Here are some tips to ensure you are not a victim of these scams: